Tyler Conklin Player Prop Bets for NFL Week 12 | Minnesota vs. San Francisco 11/28/2021

 Matchup vs. San Francisco

-- Against the 49ers, Conklin has averaged 5.5 receiving yards per game in his two career matchups, 31.0 fewer than his over/under for Sunday's game.
+- Conklin's 5.5 receiving yards per game in his two matchups against the 49ers are 31.0 fewer than his over/under for Sunday's game.

 - The 218.7 passing yards the 49ers yield per game makes them the NFL's third-ranked pass defense this season.